saebekassebil/teoria/README.md

 #### TeoriaInterval#simple([ignoreDirection])
  - Returns the simple part of the interval (as opposed to #compound).
 Example:

-*ignoreDirection* - An optional boolea that, if set to `true`, returns the "direction-agnostic" interval.
+*ignoreDirection* - An optional boolean that, if set to `true`, returns the "direction-agnostic" interval.
 That is the interval with a positive number.

 ```javascript